Ryomensukuna2003/jsxsmith/README.md

 - Add button for new Project or appSession
 - Add button for new chat
 - Add Logic for autosave of chats
-- Add LLM integration for code generation
+- Add LLM integration for code generation // Done
 - Add UI state management with Zustand

 Optional:
 - Add Light/Dark mode toggle
 - Add Redis caching for performance
 - Add Dockerfile for containerization

+### Fixes
+- Preview is working but code is not scrolling

 ### Tech Stack